natashanajdovski/service-health-mcp/README.md

 ## 🎓 **Transparency & Learning**

-**🤖 Built with AI Assistance:** This project was created by [Natasha Najdovski](https://github.com/natashanajdovski) in collaboration with Claude Sonnet 4 as a learning exercise.
+**🤖 Built with AI Assistance:** This project was created by [Natasha](https://github.com/natashanajdovski) in collaboration with Claude Sonnet 4 as a learning exercise.
 No prior MCP server development experience was required!

 **📚 Learning Goals Achieved:**
 - ✅ **MCP Protocol Implementation** - From zero to working server